 Yes and No … as mentioned above, we do not always have the history of the dogs who come into the Centre and although we can assess their temperament and behaviour towards other pets to a point, it is sometimes impossible to know whether they would cope being in a home with another animal.
 Therefore, if we have no proof that they get on with cats, we would have to decline to home them with a cat.
 That does not mean we would never have any dogs who would not be able to live with a cat, just that particular dog is not suitable.
 Please keep an eye on our “Find a Pet” listings for other candidates who might suit your home environment.

 Owners who are on certain benefits can apply to be considered for a contribution towards vet bills under our “Welfare Assistance” scheme.
 Our Finance Administrator assesses each case individually and we only ever offer a contribution towards the total amount, so cannot fund the whole cost of the vet care.
 If your application is successful, we may be able to offer a small percentage of the cost of the treatment.
-We can provide you with a claim form, but we pay the vets themselves via a voucher, so you cannot claim a refund if you have already paid the vets for the full cost of treatment.
+We can provide you with a form to apply, but we pay the vets themselves via a voucher, so you cannot claim a refund for treatment your animal has already received or you have paid for.
 We do not have a vet on site and rely on local veterinary support to care for animals at the Centre, so cannot offer any in-house subsidised vet care here.